 If you have a particular catchphrase deeply associated with your brand, it makes sense to monitor it, too, as it maybe mentioned instead of the real brand name.

-Monitor the brands of your primary (at least) competitors.
-Monitoring competition on social media and the Web provides you with amazing opportunities for social selling, as well as tells you how well your competitors are managing their digital marketing strategy.
+Monitor the brands of your primary (at least) competition.
+Monitoring competitors on social media and the Web provides you with amazing opportunities for social selling, as well as tells you how well your competitors are managing their social media marketing strategy.

 Type 2: Persona

-Your CEO might not be the one to participate in all industry-related Twitter chats, give interviews or even have a Facebook page.
+Your CEO might not be the one to participate in all industry-related Twitter chats, give interviews, or even have a Facebook page.
 Still it's recommended you monitor mentions of the main person in your company, as any negativity associated with their name might affect the reputation of your company.
-News sites don't usually check twice before writing something controversial, and any 5 minute lecture on a conference can result in a chunk of positive or negative online mentions.
+News sites don't usually check twice before writing something controversial, and any 5-minute lecture on a conference can result in a chunk of positive or negative social mentions.